shiloyuval/hello-world-with-docker/README.md

-# HelloWorld-Docker
+# hello-world-with-docker

-This is a demo app using docker
+This is a demo hello-world app using docker